pheyvaer/plato/README.md

 ## Client ID
 The Client ID is served at `/id`.
 You find the template for the Client ID in the `id-raw`.
+You can add more information about your Web app to the template if you want to.
-You get the Client ID in the file `id` for development via
+You generate the Client ID based on `id-raw` for development via
 ```shell
 npm run build:id:dev
 ```